toomas-siim/bot-framework/README.md

 # Eve-bot
 Basically this is an EVE online bot framework made in python.
+WIP - Integrated with an neural net (CNN).
 Few example scripts in /scripts/

 ## Usage